The Benefits Of Play Therapy: How A Play Therapist Can Help Your Child

 It is then up to the therapist to pay attention to the child and look for cues that they are ready to discuss what’s bothering them and then help them work on the source of the problem.
 Play therapy with children is effective because it allows the child to lead the sessions and allows them to become comfortable with the therapist at their own pace.

-What are some play therapy techniques?
+What are some techniques a play therapist might use?

 There are over 50 different types of play therapy techniques, and each one may be utilized for a specific purpose due to the child’s age, experiences, or home-life situation.
 Depending on the situation, a play therapist may choose to engage with the child in a one-on-one setting or choose to involve the siblings or the whole family.